-There’s also two additional red pistes.
-In place of previously blue slopes, the Roc de Fer area will now offer a a slightly steeper alternative.
+There’s now also two additional red pistes.
+In place of previously blue slopes, the Roc de Fer area offers a slightly steeper alternative.
 Simply turn right at the top of the Legends chairlift and you’ll find your way to these new additions.

 The Parks – 3/5

 There are two main parks in Meribel with plenty of features for all ability levels.
 The Moon Park is accessed by the Plan De L’homme chairlift, and has rails and boxes for all ability levels.
 The kickers aren’t worth getting too exited about, however.

 “A three-day, non-consecutive park pass is available, making it a little more economical for freestyle addicts in need of a fix“